MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 For the workload owner, **objective setting exercises are driven by financial goals** where business requirements are mapped to measurable metrics.
 The goal is to identify a set of factors that influence the user experience and define their targets, which reflect the  quality of experience for successful workload usage.

-For the workload architect, **SLOs shpuld considered the main driver for many technical decisions**.
-For example,
+For the workload architect, **SLOs should considered the main driver for many technical decisions**.
+For example:

 - Serve as a critical input into architectural decisions when you consider additional dependencies.
 - Provide a near real-time view and shared understanding of the health of a workload to enable objective discussions.
 Also help the workload team prioritize efforts on reliability, new feature development, and other task.